-If you’re on any hikes in Banff you should practice proper wildlife awareness.
-In the region, there are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars.
-They all a potential threat to humans and we should reduce our impact on their natural lives.
+If you’re on any hikes in Banff, you should practice proper wildlife awareness.
+There are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars in the region.
+They are all a potential threat to humans, and we should reduce our impact on their natural lives.

-Before any hike or walk in Banff National Park or Kananaskis Country, you need to have bear spray.
+Before hiking or walking around Banff National Park or Kananaskis Country, you need to have bear spray.
 Remember that the bear spray is worthless if it’s in your pack, you’ll need to be able to grab this in two seconds or less in an emergency.
-We wear our bear sprays on our hip.
+We wear our bear sprays on our hips.